skissler/PediatricPrescribing_Chronic/notes/sk_notes.md

 Working now to get a comprehensive set of extraction code for the analysis - rather than the disparate pieces where things currently are.

+---

+I've gotten the birth dates extracted at least, in `code/extract_data/extract_data.sas`

+Next step is to try to get the full cohort extracted - but the server says it needs maintenance at noon, so I think I'm going to regroup and take care of that later.